hossein-haeri/youtube-video-maker/README.md

 # Audio to Video Converter

-This free application converts audio files into video files by adding a fixed cover image.
-It is designed to create videos that can be uploaded to platforms like YouTube, where each video has a chosen resolution, a black background (if needed), and the audio playing along with a static image.
+This free, easy-to-use application converts audio files into video files by adding a fixed cover image.
+It’s perfect for podcasters, musicians, educators, and content creators who want to upload audio content to platforms like YouTube.
+Each video features a custom resolution, a black background if needed, and plays the selected audio over a static image.
+This tool is ideal for turning podcasts, songs, voiceovers, or other audio content into shareable video formats quickly and easily.

 <p align="center">
   <img src="cover_image.png" alt="Cover Image" width="300"/>